attakei/sphinx-revealjs/doc/tips/customizing-design-simply.rst

 Customizing design simply
 =========================

-When using bundled theme, you can customze design by adding custom CSS.
+When using bundled theme, you can customize design by adding custom CSS.

 Example: Disable transform style in header text
 ===============================================